Pernink: Administrative division

+Etymology

+The name Pernink was derived from the initial German name of the settlement, which was Peringer.
+The village was named after someone with the surname Peringer.
+The surname denoted someone who came from a place called Peringen or Beringer.
+In the 19th century, the newer German name Bärringen was created.

 Geography

-Pernink is located in the Ore Mountains.
-The village is situated in the valley of the Bílá Bystřice stream.
+Pernink is located about 15 km north of Karlovy Vary.
+It lies in the Ore Mountains.
+The highest point is at 1033 m above sea level.
+The village is situated in the valley of the Bílá Bystřice Stream.

 History

 At the beginning of the 16th century, mining pioneers settled in the area which was dominated by dense forest at the time.
 According to legend, a bear found ore here.
-The legend is preserved in the coat of arms and also in the German name (Bär = bear).
-In 1532, a settlement called Peringer was promoted to a mining town by the then owner of the estate, Jindřich Schlick.
+The legend is preserved in the coat of arms and also in the German name (Bär = 'bear').
+In 1532, the settlement was promoted to a mining town by the then owner of the estate, Jindřich Schlick.
 The town received further privileges in 1559 and 1562.

 The predominant industry was the mining of silver and tin.
 The area between Pernink, Abertamy and Horní Blatná used to be called "silver triangle".
 Following the Thirty Years' War, most of the Protestant miners left to neighbouring Saxony.
 Mining was gradually replaced by forestry and crafts.

 In the first half of the 19th century, Adalbert Meinl founded a textile factory.
 Small workshops for the manufacturing of wooden and iron products were established.
 In 1843, the town had almost 1,800 residents living in 207 houses.
 The economic situation was bolstered by the opening of the railway in 1899.
 In the inter-war period, the number of residents rose to approximately 3,500.

-From 1938 to 1945 it was annexed by Nazi Germany and administered as partof the Reichsgau Sudetenland.
-After the World War II, almost 90% if the inhabitants were expelled.
+From 1938 to 1945, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, almost 90% of the inhabitants were expelled.
 The area was resettled with hundreds of new Czech settlers in 1946.
 Following the closure of uranium mines in Jáchymov, the number of residents decreased.

+Demographics

 Economy

 Today, Pernink lives mainly from tourism.
 The municipality is a centre of winter and summer sports.